Oppo's new foldable phone may have solved the crease problem - ExBulletin

 Find N has not received an IP68 rating for waterproof and dustproof, but Oppo says, “Strict water resistance and durability to ensure that your device can easily handle sweat, moisture, light drizzle, etc.” I am undergoing sexual testing.
 It happens regularly in everyday use scenarios. “

-Check out the latest news and best reviews from CNET mobile experts on smartphones and carriers.
+Check out the latest news and best reviews from CNET mobile experts on smartphones and mobile operators.

 Folding phone with minimal creases